jackwatters45/notionish/README.md

 Random Notes

+- eventually use draft js for notes section
+- drag or click styling
+- index file for exporting properties
 - when a new property is added all the todos need to be updated
 - notes hold a value and html?
 - depending on hov i do labels may run into problem with hover